mspnp/aks-fabrikam-dronedelivery/README.md

 # Azure Kubernetes Service (AKS) Fabrikam Drone Delivery

-This reference implementation shows a set of best practices for building and running a microservices architecture on Microsoft Azure, on top of the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline), which is the the _recommended starting (baseline) infrastructure architecture_ for an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).
+This reference implementation shows a set of best practices for building and running a microservices architecture on Microsoft Azure.
+This content is built on top of the [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline), which is the _recommended starting (baseline) infrastructure architecture_ for an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).

-To quickly understand how the AKS Fabrikam Drone Delivery expands the AKS Seucure Baseline, please refer to the following table:
+To quickly understand how the AKS Fabrikam Drone Delivery expands the AKS Secure Baseline, please refer to the following table:

 |                                         | [AKS Secure Baseline](https://github.com/mspnp/aks-secure-baseline) | AKS Fabrikam Drone Delivery |
 |-----------------------------------------|-------|----------|